turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 Time: 60 minutes

--All about building relationships -- needs a hook -Breaking this down into steps -- first you have to reach out to someone; go into ins and outs of cold outreach -Where to find people to connect with
+-Breaking this down into steps -- first you have to reach out to someone; go into ins and outs of cold outreach -Where to find people to connect with
       Turing network; meetup.com; guest speakers; dormant ties/weak ties